dojonorth/planet-survey-akka/README.md

 * Go to **uk.co.bbc.dojo.awaymission.akka.actors.StarshipCommand**
 * Create a new Starship 'The-BBC-Enprise' that is supervised by StarshipCommand - i.e. call 'actorOf' on it's context object.
 The context object inherits lots of useful state.
 Find out more about it [here](http://doc.akka.io/docs/akka/2.4.1/scala/actors.html#Actor_API).
-* Create a new message type in Starship that it can receive and contains the name of a planet to explore.
+* Check Starship for a suitable message type we can pass it containing the planet to explore.
 * Message the En Prise with the new message and tell it to go and scan the passed planet (i.e. call the 'checkForAlienLife' method).
 * Once the En Prise has scanned the planet we then need it to message back StarshipCommand with the result of the scan.
 * Have Starship Command receive the response and return whether or not the planet is occupied.